SuperProgrammer775/DataViz/Video making/parsing files/readme.md

-abacaba on youtube has a video that taught me how to parse, you should check him out!
+abacaba on youtube has a video that taught me how to parse , you should check him out!